uvm-neurobotics-lab/MOVE/README.md

 - `lineages.json` – parentage data per MAP-Elites cell.
 - `checkpoints/` – serialized evolutionary state for resuming.
 - `images/` – periodic renderings of elites.
-- `metrics/` – CSV and NumPy dumps of raw and normalised fitness history.
+- `metrics/` – CSV and NumPy dumps of raw and normalized fitness history.

-Utility scripts in `scripts/` and notebooks in `analysis/` demonstrate how to visualise these artefacts.
+Utility scripts in `scripts/` and notebooks in `analysis/` demonstrate how to visualize these artifacts.

 ---

-## 🧪 Development & testing

-- The `tests/` directory contains smoke tests for the fitness modules and core data structures.
-Run them inside the environment with `pytest`.
-- Use `python -m compileall MOVE` to quickly sanity-check syntax after making changes.
-- Style guide: follow the documented, heavily annotated style used throughout `MOVE/` (docstrings, type hints, and explicit logging).

----

-## ❓Troubleshooting
+## Troubleshooting

 | Symptom | Likely cause / fix |
 | --- | --- |